alcides-schulz/Tucano/README.md

 Neural Network Evaluation
 -------------------------
 Starting with version 10 release, Tucano uses a neural network evaluation, which increases the engine strength.
-This network was trained on about 1.5 billion positions using Tucano's evaluation at depth 8 and Nodchip trainer's code (https://github.com/nodchip/Stockfish).
-The neural network access code is from Daniel Shawn nnue library (https://github.com/dshawul/nnue-probe).
-In order to use neural network you need to use an evaluation file, currently tucano_nn01.bin, that can be found in the Tucano’s github release section.

-When running tucano, it will try to load the file from the same folder where tucano executable is.
-You can load a different file by using a new command line parameter, e.g.: tucano -eval_file tucano_nn01.bin.
-Also, you can send the file name through the new UCI option "name EvalFile type string".

-It is important to make sure tucano can locate the eval file.
-To validate if the file is loaded you can start tucano on your system and see if it shows the message below:

-        Tucano chess engine by Alcides Schulz - 10.00 (type 'help' for information)

-        Eval file 'tucano_nn01.bin' loaded !
-            hash table: 64 MB, threads: 1
+This network architecture is based on stockfish neural network.
+From version 10.06 and later, the network has been changed and use a new structure of 768x128x1.
+Also includes its own network trainer.
+The weights are embeeded in the file eval_nn.h.

 It is recommend to run with the neural network evaluation, othwerwise the performance will not be much better than previous version 9.